Covid 19 coronavirus: Jacinda Ardern says big restrictions will remain for Kiwis under alert level 3

 She said in some cases seasonal changes were to blame for high prices - like cauliflower - rather than price-gouging.

-Asked about small to medium businesses struggling during lockdown, she said Government knew they were vulnerable.
+Asked about small to medium businesses struggling during lockdown, she said the Government knew they were vulnerable.

 She cited the support the Government had provided, in particular, with the wage subsidy but also changes around rent arrears and tax changes.